-The Bolivian Collection at Pitt is considered one of the most comprehensive in the world.
+The Bolivian Collection is considered one of the most comprehensive.
 It benefits from an extensive exchange program with several Bolivian institutions.
-Two special collections were acquired: the Antonio Paredes Candia Collection of books on anthropology, folklore, and Indian cultures and a collection of political and economic history from Luis Antezana Ergueta.
-The collection includes outstanding holdings on specific subjects such as: Wars of Independence (1809-1925), War of the Pacific (1879-1884), Chaco War (1932-1935), Bolivian Revolution (1952) and all the post-revolution governments, military and civil, to the present neo-liberal policies.
+Incluye two special collections: the Antonio Paredes Candia Collection of books on anthropology, folklore, and Indian cultures and a collection of political and economic history from Luis Antezana Ergueta.
+It also includes outstanding holdings on specific subjects such as: Wars of Independence (1809-1925), War of the Pacific (1879-1884), Chaco War (1932-1935), Bolivian Revolution (1952) and all the post-revolution governments, military and civil, to the present policies.
 Other topics exhaustively covered are: boundary problems, Indian cultures, language and literature, historical sources, colonial and Republican issues.
 The Bolivian collection includes doctoral dissertations about Bolivia and a complete collection of microfilms on records relating to internal affairs of Bolivia.
 It covers political relations between the U.S. and Bolivia and the Bolivian legislature; consular dispatches; Official Gazette; National Development plans; and statistical material.
-This collection is used by scholars, institutions of higher learning, doctoral candidates, graduate and undergraduate students and everyday people interested in the culture, education, politics, economy, and social value of the Bolivian people.
+This collection is used by scholars, institutions of higher learning, graduate and undergraduate students and everyday people interested in culture, education, politics, economy, and social matters.

 Published by the Center for Social Research of the Vice Presidency of the Plurinational State of Bolivia, this set of two-hundred volumes contains representative books of Bolivian history, commemorating the bicentennial of the country's independence to be celebrated in 2025.
 The works range from anthropological and sociological studies to history and the arts, covering a period of 400 years of works written about Bolivia.
 The set is divided into four groups: Histories and geographies (69 titles), Letters and arts (72 titles), Societies (49 titles) and Dictionaries and compendiums (10 titles).